otmfyourandomize/OTMFYou.UNKNOWNweb.tk/README.md

   There are 3 good methods to using these scripts:

-  1. Importing the BlooketCODE.html file using [these instructions](https://github.com/otmfyourandomize/otmfyourandomize.github.io/tree/main/Tutorial)
+  1. Importing the BlooketCODE.html file, You can check tutorial folder to get it in.

-  2. Going to the [GitHub pages site](https://otmfyourandomize.github.io/), choosing a gamemode, then dragging a cheat to your bookmarks bar or clicking one to copy the script (###STILL$not$DONE###)
+  2. Going to the otmfyourandomize.github.io, choosing a gamemode, then dragging a cheat to your bookmarks bar or clicking one to copy the script ###STILL not DONE###

-  3. Copying a script and running it in the inspect element console
+  3. Copying a script and running it in the inspect element console ###IF you HAVE developer MODE###

 </details>